HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

   sql_file="requests_by_type.sql"
 ) }}

-As usual, images are the main offenders but JS is close behind.
+As usual, images are the main offenders but JavaScript is close behind.

 There are almost as many HTTP requests for mobile and desktop versions, which shouldn’t be the case.
 As with page weight, mobile pages should be kept as light as possible to take into account aging devices, erratic connectivity and expensive mobile data.
 Since many individuals still use the web in such suboptimal conditions, mobile web should comply and make everything possible to be accessible for all.